 When it comes to your new garage door rust is a sneaky enemy.
 It builds up slowly in out of the way places where you’d never see it if you weren’t looking for it.
 But just because it tends to occur out of sight that doesn’t mean it should ever be out of mind.
 Here are a few ways to prevent rust from taking out your new garage door.

 - Sign up for regular maintenance The simplest way to ensure rust doesn’t overwhelm the component parts of your garage door is to sign up for regular maintenance when the door is installed.
-The pros from A Better Garage Door will ensure every part of your garage door system is always in tip top condition.
+A Better Garage Door's professional service team will ensure that every part of your garage door system is always in tip top condition.
 Rust will never get a chance to take hold and you won’t need emergency repairs at a later date.

 - Keep an eye on those bottom panels With metal garage doors rust tends to show up first on the bottom panels; the ones nearest the ground that are constantly bombarded by rain splashing up from the driveway, accumulated snow and standing water.
 If you begin to notice rust along the bottom of these panels you should clean the panels thoroughly, let them dry and then sand out the rust using a fine grade sandpaper.
 Afterward you can either make sure to oil the bottom panels regularly or paint the entire door to create a barrier between the metal and the environment.